On this page

 Large government bodies are often comprised of multiple business units.
 Where different business units are established under different statutory frameworks, they may be considered separate organisations under the PDP Act.
 Personal information shared between these business units will be considered disclosure of information as the information is being shared with separate organisations.

 Further information on the collection, use and disclosure of personal information under the IPPs is contained in the Guidelines to the Information Privacy Principles.
-4 These guidelines can assist organisations in understanding whether they can lawfully collect, use or disclose personal information.
+Those guidelines can assist organisations in understanding whether they can lawfully collect, use or disclose personal information.

 Systematic information sharing